 Ergonomic office chair with grey mesh back and headrest, thick grey seat cushion, grey lumbar support pillow, and white frame

-Active features are those you can adjust yourself—the seat height, the angle of the armrests, tilt angle, and the like.
+Active features are those you can adjust yourself—the seat height, the angle of the armrests, the tilt angle, and the like.

-A chair may come with a lumbar support pad, for instance, which is amazing all by itself, but it may also allow you to adjust either the level of support or the physical position of the support itself.
+A chair may come with a lumbar support pad, which is amazing all by itself, but it may also allow you to adjust either the level of support or the physical position of the support itself.

 Duramont chair in black, with mesh backrest, thick seat foam cushion, padded armrests and headrest, and rollerblade casters

-Or perhaps, you’re a little fidgety and want a chair with super adjustable armrests that allow you to adjust the angle at will.
+Or perhaps you’re a little fidgety and want a chair with super adjustable armrests that allow you to adjust the angle at will.

 Case in point: the author of this piece is writing from a Flash Furniture Hercules 24/7 office chair with fabric upholstery.
 I spend 10+ hours a day in the chair, so I need fabric for breathability, good lumbar support—which this chair has—and an all-steel, ruggedized frame, which this chair also has.